timescale/docs/timescaledb/tutorials/analyze-nft-data/index.md

 # Analyze non-fungible token (NFT) transactions

-This tutorial is a step-by-step guide to collecting, storing, and analyzing NFT ([non-fungible tokens](https://en.wikipedia.org/wiki/Non-fungible_token)) sales data from the largest NFT marketplace, [OpenSea](https://opensea.io).
+This tutorial is a step-by-step guide to collecting, storing, and analyzing NFT ([non-fungible tokens][nft-wiki]) sales data from the largest NFT marketplace, [OpenSea][opensea].

 NFTs, like much of the data related to blockchains and cryptocurrencies, can seem complicated at first, but in this tutorial we take you from zero to NFT hero and give you a foundation for analyzing NFT trends.